 While “food tribe” is fast becoming an over-used phrase, it describes a growing attitude to eating that’s not just motivated by weight or health, but values.
-Vegan, freegan, biohacker, locavore, urban homesteader or simply sugar-free – the tribe itself doesn’t matter.
+Vegan, freegan, biohacker, locavore, urban homesteader, plant-based or simply sugar-free – the tribe itself doesn’t matter.
 What counts is that these tribalists are passionate believers who promote their stances on such issues as the environment, animal welfare, and the food system as well as nutrition.

 Theme 2: New Laws Of Nature

 Exciting new scientific discoveries – and budding theories – are providing greater knowledge of how the body works.
 These new laws of nature give people an opportunity for exercising more control over their health.
 Examples of trends demonstrating this theme include:

 Trend: Personalized Health

 Fueled by the mapping of the human genome, there is growing recognition that both health and disease are highly individualized.
 People respond differently to everything from diets to cancer therapy based on their cellular and microbial makeup – which means that each person is a group of one and health solutions ideally need to be personalized.

 Knowledge is growing about the human microbiome, a “system” of microbes that live inside and on the body – and that influence our physical and emotional health.
 Joy Yang of the National Genome Research Institute wrote, “We have learned that the bacteria living in and on us are not invaders, but beneficial colonizers.
 The hope is that, as research progresses, we will learn how to care for our microscopic colonizers so that they, in turn, can care for our health.”
 As evidenced by the growth in probiotics, consumers are starting to actively enlist the help of those good bacteria within.

 Trend: Something Is In The Air (Water and Soil)